Drew Carey

-Drew Allison Carey (born May 23, 1958) is an American comedian, actor, and game show host.
-After serving in the U.S. Marine Corps and making a name for himself in stand-up comedy, Carey gained stardom in his own sitcom, The Drew Carey Show, and as host of the U.S. version of the improv comedy show Whose Line Is It Anyway?, both of which aired on ABC.
+Drew Allison Carey (born May 23, 1958) is an American comedian, actor and game show host.
+After serving in the U.S. Marine Corps and making a name for himself in stand-up comedy, Carey gained stardom in his own sitcom, The Drew Carey Show, and as host of the American version of the improv comedy show Whose Line Is It Anyway?, both of which aired on ABC.
 He then appeared in several films, television series, music videos, a made-for-television film, and a computer game.
 Carey has hosted the game show The Price Is Right since October 15, 2007, on CBS.

-Carey is interested in a variety of sports and has worked as a photographer at U.S. National Team soccer games.
+Carey has diverse interests spanning sports, entertainment, and politics.
+He has worked as a photographer at U.S. men's national team soccer games.
 He is a minority owner of the Major League Soccer team Seattle Sounders FC, which won the MLS Cup, first in 2016 and again in 2019.
 Carey briefly participated in professional wrestling, entering the 2001 Royal Rumble, and was inducted into the WWE Hall of Fame in 2011.

-Carey's autobiography, Dirty Jokes and Beer: Stories of the Unrefined, details his early life and television career.
+He has hosted a series of mini-documentaries on Reason.tv, advocating for libertarian principles such as private highway ownership, medical marijuana, and opposition to eminent domain abuses.

 Early life and education

-Carey was born on May 23, 1958 to Lewis and Beulah Carey.
-He is the youngest of three brothers (Neil, 1946–2010 and Roger, born 1952) and was raised in the Old Brooklyn neighborhood of Cleveland, Ohio.
+Carey was born in Cleveland, Ohio, on May 23, 1958 to Lewis Carey and Beulah (née Neal).
+He is the youngest of three brothers (Neil, 1946–2010, and Roger, born 1952) and was raised in the Old Brooklyn neighborhood of Cleveland.
 When Drew was eight years old, his father died from a heart attack.
-Drew played the cornet and trumpet in the marching band of James Ford Rhodes High School from which he graduated in 1975.
+Drew played the cornet and trumpet in the marching band of James Ford Rhodes High School from which he graduated in 1976.

-Carey continued on to college at Kent State University (KSU) and was a part of Delta Tau Delta Fraternity.
+Carey continued on to college at Kent State University (KSU) and was a part of Delta Tau Delta fraternity.
 He was expelled twice for poor academic performance and left KSU after three years.
 Upon leaving the university, Carey enlisted into the United States Marine Corps Reserve in 1980 and served for six years as a field radio operator in the 25th Marine Regiment in Ohio.
 He moved to Las Vegas for a few months in 1983 and for a short time worked as a bank teller and a waiter at Denny's.